-For mixed tenure closes where the full close is receiving the service the charge will be the total cost i.e. the number of landings x the cost per landing apportioned as per the titles to the factored owners within the block and the remaining cost being equally divided by the remaining Association properties within the block.
+For mixed tenure closes, where the full close is receiving the service the charge will be the total cost for the close, with the factored owners paying their apportioned cost per the titles.
+The remaining cost is then equally divided between the remaining Association properties within the close.

-Where a factored owner requests the service be introduced on their landing and the Association's tenants on the landing have signed up to the service.
-The service will be introduced and the charge that will be applied is the landing cost divided by the number of properties on the landing.
+Where a factored owner requests the service be introduced on their landing and the Association's tenants on the landing have signed up to the service, the service will be introduced and the charge that will be applied is the landing cost divided by the number of properties on the landing.
 If thereafter the service is introduced on a full close basis the charge to the factored owner will be recalculated to reflect their apportionment as per the titles.

-As a result of having both different numbers of properties on the landings and having fully owned Association blocks next to mixed tenure blocks tenants may have different service charges for the same close cleaning service.
+As a result of having both different numbers of properties on the landings and having fully owned Association closes next to mixed tenure closes, tenants may have different service charges for the same close cleaning service.